NachoMtnz/Portfolio/FAQ.md

 ### After I create a new repository from this template and setup the repo, I get a deployment error.
 Isn't the website supposed to correctly deploy automatically?

 Yes, if you are using release `v0.3.5` or later, the website will automatically and correctly re-deploy right after your first commit.
 Please make some changes (e.g., change your website info in `_config.yml`), commit, and push.
 Make sure to follow [deployment instructions](https://github.com/NachoMtnz/Portfolio#deployment).
-(Relevant issue: [209](https://github.com/NachoMtnz/Portfolio/issues/209#issuecomment-798849211).)

 ---

 ### I am using a custom domain (e.g., `foo.com`).
 My custom domain becomes blank in the repository settings after each deployment.
 How do I fix that?

 You need to add `CNAME` file to the `master` or `source` branch of your repository.
 The file should contain your custom domain name.
-(Relevant issue: [130](https://github.com/NachoMtnz/Portfolio/issues/130).)

 ---

 ### My webpage works locally.
 But after deploying, it fails to build and throws `Unknown tag 'toc'`.
 How do I fix that?

 Make sure you followed through the [deployment instructions](#deployment) in the previous section.
 You should have set the deployment branch to `gh-pages`.
-(Related issue: [1438](https://github.com/NachoMtnz/Portfolio/issues/1438).)

 ---